MicrochipTech/unicens-linux-daemon/cfg/README.md

 	 - This value is then the same as the corresponding Bandwidth attribute of the opposite `<MediaLBSocket>` or `<StreamSocket>` tag.
 	 - This value needs to be considered also in the calculation for the FramesPerTransaction attribute if the opposite socket is an `<USBSocket>`

-The childs of the Combiner are then multiple `<NetworkSocket>` tags with additional mandatory attributes:
+The children of the Combiner are then multiple `<NetworkSocket>` tags with additional mandatory attributes:
  - Offset=".."
 	 - This attribute declares the start position inside of the combined TDM stream for that particular `<NetworkSocket>`.
 	 - A value of 0 means that it shall be routed to begin of the TDM stream.